Producers Weigh Hedging Strategies For 2021 Production

 For operators active in tight oil basins, Senior Shale Analyst Alisa Lukash noted in a report that hedging strategies have “taken center stage as a tool that is helping companies cushion their cash flows amid weak oil prices.”
 The analysis includes all contracts with full or partial floor protection: swaps, collars and three-way collars referencing different price strips (i.e., WTI Midland, WTI Houston and Brent).
 For its analysis, she explains that Rystad Energy converted all price benchmarks to a WTI New York Mercantile Exchange equivalent, assuming a spread of $0.30/bbl for WTI Midland, $0.70/bbl for WTI Houston, and $2.50/bbl for Brent.

-The share of three-way collars has dropped significantly, accounting for only 17% of the 2021 settlements compared to 41% in 2020, the report points out.
+The share of three-way collars has dropped significantly, accounting for only 17% of the 2021 settlements compared with 41% in 2020, the report points out.
 “This change comes after the collapse in the crude market (in response to COVID-19) in early 2020 meant that prices broke the subfloor of most of these contracts, generating only around $10 uplift to the pre-hedged realized price,” Lukash writes.

 Oil Hedging Strategies